 A. Well firstly, it’s very likely all over.
 The more you hurt and show him this the more you will continue hurting.
 You need to take the plunge, accept its over.
 Absolutely stop communicating with him and get something else going in your life.
 It’s the holidays and festive…try to get involved in it.
 The longer you leave this hanging in the forefront, the longer it will be be for the pain to begin to recede.
 Let’s face it….it was 4 months long…it is more of a crush than a love affair.
 You will have many more ahead of you. – 50-something, divorced male, exec

 What three “gifts” would you give a 20-something if you were a “Forty-Godmother”?
 40-something women share three things to help a 20-something get a head start on the confidence to make decisions that are right for themselves.
 No more woulda, coulda, shoulda.
-1. Stay curious.
-Stay hungry.
-Being comfortable “where you are” can sometimes just be the […] Read more…
+1. Don’t be held back by invisible boundaries.
+Think… why not me instead […] Read more…

 My husband and I may get in fights but we get along all the time.
 It should be two ways all the time.
 Resentment will build if one person thinks the relationship is great because they get what they want…and the other person isn’t.
 You have to support each other.
 I don’t mean who is working […] Read more…